hawkinsw/dmaceu/README.md

 This tool will report the pathname of the file (if any) associated with the file descriptor on which a program is doing I/O.

+### execsnoop.sh

+This tool will report the command name (i.e., the name of the program) and arguments of every process that is `exec`d on the system.
+Filters available for the launching PID and the name of the program `exec`d.

 ## LICENSE

 Files bearing their own licenses (in the header of the file) are